Neurosis

 Every neurosis entails real suffering, usually more than a person is aware of.
 The self-effacing type suffers under the shackles that prevent his expansion, under his self-abuse, under his ambivalent attitude toward others.

-Horney insists on the genuine, non-strategic nature of neurotic suffering, resisting reductive interpretations that reduce it to secondary gain or hidden purpose.
+Horney insists on neurotic suffering as genuine and often under-recognised, rejecting interpretations that reduce it to secondary gain or strategic performance.

 Dig deeper with Sebastian →